slopezpereyra/slopezpereyra.github.io/_posts/2026-03-22-SpiritualDiaries.md

 is answered.
 Imagine your life under this assumption.
 Do you feel the central problems of your life are solved?
 Are there remaining questions?

-$\S$ What the previous mental experiment bears out: there is an insurmountable gap between rational discourse and the meaning of life.

 $\S$ The central problem in life is what is its meaning.
 The central problem of philosophy, to make rationally intelligible the statement